What is Material Safety Data Sheet and When Will You Need It?

-Different countries may also have different requirements, so there is no hard and fast rule for the need of an MSDS.
+Different countries may also have different requirements, so there is no hard and fast rule for the need for an MSDS.
 The bottom line is, in the event that your contents are an authorised dangerous good, they will have to adhere to proper packaging and transportation guidelines.

-Below we will discuss some common classifications of items that might be considered as dangerous goods, and how an MSDS will act as a confirmation that DHL Express can ship this as a regular shipment.
+Below we will discuss some common classifications of items that might be considered dangerous goods, and how an MSDS will act as a confirmation that DHL Express can ship this as a regular shipment.

 COMMON COMMODITIES THAT REQUIRE MSDS

 When you are sending any form of liquid – you should have an MSDS ready.
 It is very important for us to know the chemical components of any liquid being shipped.
-For example, if the liquid is flammable, it will immediately be considered as a dangerous good and will be rejected.
+For example, if the liquid is flammable, it will immediately be considered a dangerous good and will be rejected.
 However, if the liquid has an acceptable tolerance that shows the safety of it in its physical state, the MSDS should back it up.